-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
+Visit your care team for regular checks on your progress.
+Tell your care team if your symptoms do not start to get better or if they get worse.

-Tell your doctor or health care professional right away if you have any change in your eyesight.
+Your vision may be tested before and during use of this medication.
+Tell your care team right away if you have any change in your eyesight.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Protect from moisture and light.
-Throw away any unused medicine after the expiration date.
+Store at room temperature up to 30 degrees C (86 degrees F).
+Protect from light.
+Get rid of any unused medication after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.